 Better to keep a copy of the syllabus with you now than to apply for it later.

-If you are going abroad, it is always better to keep a copy of the syllabus for your degree than to struggle to get it later when you are not in India.
-You may not need the copy of the syllabus for your degree from your Indian university right away because no one may have asked for it as yet.
+may not need the copy of the syllabus for your degree from your Indian university right away because no one may have asked for it as yet.
 Or you may have decided that you don't want to study further.
 However, plans change and it is better to be prepared now while you can.
 In the future, you may end up hiring an agent or asking a family/relative to run around to get you the syllabus if you end up needing one, especially, if you no longer live in India.
 So, be prepared for the future, you will definitely save time and money, especially, when it is very difficult to get documents from Indian universities.

-WHETHER YOU ARE GETTING AN EVALUATION OR NOT FROM WES/ECE, OTHER THIRD PARTY EVALUATORS, OR FROM FOREIGN UNIVERSITIES DIRECTLY, PLEASE KEEP A COPY OF THE SYLLABUS FOR YOUR DEGREE FROM THE INDIAN UNIVERSITY IN YOUR POSSESSION (also scan it and keep a soft copy with you as foreign universities accept soft copies as well).
+POSSESSION (also scan it and keep a soft copy with you as foreign universities accept soft copies as well).

-Most Indian universities also keep their syllabus online for students to access for a limited period.
-You can download these and keep them as soft copies before the Indian universities take it off their websites.
+Indian universities also keep their syllabus online for students to access for a limited period.
+You can download these and keep them as soft copies before the

 NOTE: Pune University took down my syllabus from their website.
 So, please download your documents while it is still available online.
 If not available online you would be required to go to the university in person and apply for the syllabus copy.